mike632t/x11-calc/x11-calc-todo.md

 - [ ] Add a graphical printer display to the HP10

+- [ ] Reorganize x11-calc and simplify the switch handling

+- [ ] Add HP65

 - [ ] Add proper card reader to HP67

 - [ ] Draw switches showing position (and not just labels)